brucemack/brucemack.github.io/ampersand/index.md

 is within +/-2ms, only 32 trials are needed to narrow the accuracy to the 125uS level that is theoretically achievable using the GPS clock synchronization.
-The algorithm I have chosen evaluates the cross-correlation on the last three frames of audio (60ms) which gives more than enough samples to establish a strong cross-correlation between two phase-matched versions of the same transmission.
+The algorithm I have chosen evaluates the cross-correlation on the last three frames of audio (60ms) which gives more than enough samples to establish a strong cross-correlation between two phase-matched (but noisy) versions of the same transmission.

 Finally, another technique that can be used to minimize pops/clicks resulting from receiver switching is to blend the transition from one to another.
 My implementation performs a linear cross-fade between the "old" and "new" receiver.
+A raised-cosine transition would have even less spectral content.

 ### One Test